tosun-si/asgarde/README.md

 ## Error logic with Beam MapElements and FlatMapElements

-Beam also allows handling errors with built in components like `MapElements` and `FlatMapElements` (it's currently an experimental feature as of april of 2020).
+Beam also allows handling errors with built-in components like `MapElements` and `FlatMapElements` (it's currently an experimental feature as of april of 2020).

 Behind the scene, in these classes Beam use the same concept explained above.